 - The program has no code signature at all.
 It's perfectly OK for a program to have no code signature, but you cannot know whether the program has been tampered with or whether it's a look-alike trojan with malicious code.

-- The program has a code signature, but the cryptographic check failed.
+- The program has a code signature, but the cryptographic verification failed.
 This means that either the program's executable code itself or a library it has loaded has been modified since the signature was made.
 You should be worried and research the cause of the modification.
 Even if there is no malware involved, the files on your disk might be damaged.

-- The program has a code signature, but the cryptographic check failed because it has loaded a library without code signature.
+- The program has a code signature, but the cryptographic verification failed because it has loaded a library without code signature.
 This is most likely an error made by the developer.
 Some developers put libraries into folders where they are not automatically code-signed by Xcode.
 Little Snitch tells you where the library is located.
 Inspect it to find out whether it is a legitimate part of the program or whether it is malware.
 Note that unsigned code always bears the risk that (malicious) modifications cannot be recognized.

 - The program has a code signature, but it was made with a development certificate not meant for production releases.
 This is probably a mistake by the developer, a debug build was released instead of a production build.
 If you are a developer, you see this warning for your debug builds.
 Little Snitch warns because development certificates are easier to obtain or steal.